-The CA SHALL confirm that prior to issuance, as of the date the Certificate issues, the CA or a Delegated Third Party has validated each Fully-Qualified Domain Name (FQDN) listed in the Certificate using at least one of the methods listed below, or is within the Domain Namespace of a Fully-Qualified Domain Name (FQDN) that has been validated using at least one of the methods listed below (not including the method defined in section 3.2.2.4.8).
+The CA SHALL confirm that prior to issuance, the CA or a Delegated Third Party has validated each Fully-Qualified Domain Name (FQDN) listed in the Certificate using at least one of the methods listed below.

-Completed confirmations validations of Applicant authority may be valid for the issuance of multiple Certificates over time.
-In all cases, the confirmation validation must have been initiated within the time period specified in the relevant requirement (such as Section 3.3.1-4.2.1 of this document) prior to cCertificate issuance.
+Completed validations of Applicant authority may be valid for the issuance of multiple Certificates over time.
+In all cases, the validation must have been initiated within the time period specified in the relevant requirement (such as Section 4.2.1 of this document) prior to Certificate issuance.
 For purposes of domain validation, the term Applicant includes the Applicant's Parent Company, Subsidiary Company, or Affiliate.